Isotop7/mbp-crux/README.md

 # crux-mbp

 This repo contains patches for the Crux Makefile in order to create a custom ISO for my MacBook Pro 15,2.
+The build process in its current state has to be done from another `Crux` installation but could a vm could be used for this.

 Currently tested linux kernel versions: